TommasoTarchi/Foundations_of_HPC-FinalProject/README.md

 For an overview of the content of `exercise1/` and `exercise2/` (and to know how to reproduce the results) see the related `README.md` files.

-## What is the assignment about
+## What was the assignment about

 ### Exercise 1

-In this assignment we were asked to implement a parallel version of the famous Conway's Game of Life ("GOL") and to measure its scalability in different conditions.
+In this exercise we were asked to implement a parallel version of the famous Conway's Game of Life ("GOL") and to measure its scalability in different conditions.
 The parallelism had to be a **hybrid MPI/openMP**, i.e. we had to work with a distributed memory approach and a shared memory approach on the same code.

 In practice, we implemented an MPI version of GOL in which the workload was equally distributed among the processes; then, each MPI process would parallelize its own work spawning a number of openMP processes.
 To study the scalability we compiled and ran the program on **ORFEO** (the cluster hosted at *Area Science Park* (Trieste)).